TLCFEM/suanPan-manual/docs/Basic/Performance.md

 The mixed-precision algorithm is around three times faster than the full-precision algorithm.
 Note the results are obtained with MKL on a platform with a 13-th generation Intel CPU.
-For platforms that have a slow memory bandwidth, the performance gain may not be as significant.
+For platforms that have a low memory bandwidth, the performance gain may not be as significant.

 One could always benchmark the platform to find the best algorithm.